 Contractors receiving bonus payments can find themselves pitched straight into IR35, as HMRC is likely to see such bonuses as being evidence of the contractor actually being a disguised employee.
-But contractors can legitimately receive ‘bonuses’ and remain outside IR35 if they pay attention to detail, says Andy Vessey of Qdos Consulting.
+But contractors can legitimately receive ‘bonuses’ and remain outside IR35 if they pay attention to detail.

-The IR35 expert warns that something as simple as the wrong word on a document could tip the balance against a contractor in an IR35 investigation.
+Something as simple as the wrong word on a document could tip the balance against a contractor in an IR35 investigation.
 So the first lesson is, never to call a bonus a ‘bonus’, because that is associated with employment.
-In fact, that simple word on a contract maybe sufficient to spark a full-blown IR35 enquiry, Vessey says.
+In fact, that simple word on a contract may be sufficient to spark an IR35 enquiry.

 Expert contract reviews are essential